 - 7 Let us see some of the best trending 2 in 1 laptops:

 - 9 Traditional Laptops – What’s the Deal?

 - 10 Over to you: Are 2 in 1 laptops worth it?

 A two-in-one laptop refers to a laptop that can be converted from a notebook into a tablet.
 This is why we call it a 2-in-1 or a convertible laptop.
 Most interestingly, these laptops are travel-friendly and super lightweight.

 This happens to be the vital reason why people purchase convertibles or a 2 in 1 laptop.
 You get a notebook along with a tablet and both of them work efficiently to tackle your load.

 It is such a savior when you do not have to switch from a tablet to a laptop and buy two separate devices.
 Not only is it going to cost you almost double the amount, but it also becomes toiling.

-A bitter and true fact remains that such laptops are not as good as normal laptops.
-Since the manufacturers put a lot of effort in slimming and styling the device in such a manner that it can perform 2 in 1 task, obviously there are some compromises made on the performance part.
+A bitter and true fact remains that such laptops are not as good as normal laptops when it comes to performance and pricing.
+The reason is that the manufacturers put a lot of effort in slimming and styling the device in such a manner that it can perform a 2 in 1 task, so there are some compromises made on the performance part.

 Compacting or cramming the components certainly causes some performance-related drawbacks.